marcelovani/drupalci_testbot/CONTRIBUTING.md

                             'definition' => 'tests/DrupalCI/Tests/Application/Fixtures/build.ContribD7ManyTestingDepsTest.yml',
          ], $options);`

-         Where the definition file is relative to the root of the project.
+         Where the definition file is absolute to the root of the project.
 -   Using .yml templates & ENV's